Advanced Cognitive Therapy Studies - Research Skills

 Successful applicants are awarded a bursary of 10% towards their course.
 The actual fees payable are shown in brackets.

 Details of funding opportunities, including grants, bursaries, loans, scholarships and benefit information are available on our financial assistance page.

 All applications must be supported with a CV, one letter of reference, a statement of purpose, and payment or authorised payment in full for the module

 The ACTS Modules General Information

 Students can apply for several modules at one time.
 Each module is a stand-alone credit bearing course.
 Each module is examined and carries University of Oxford CATS points.
-Students are permitted to re-submit a piece of examined course work once only.

 Teaching for the ACTS modules 2013-14 is generally organised in blocks of three or four days.

 Sorry, this course is not currently accepting applications.
 If you have any questions about this course, please use the course enquiry form.